 what is a ministry coach?

 The primary purpose of a coach is to connect interns with individuals who are on their ministry teams, working alongside them, and who they can learn from first-hand.
-They will meet with them formally once a month to check-in on how they are doing and offer prayer and support.
+They will meet with them formally twice a month to check-in on how they are doing and offer prayer and support.

 what would I do as an intern?